JasonMendoza2008/HLATypingImputationBenchmarks/README.md

 V2.
 The differences between V2 and V3 are described in [3].
 - `HaploDeep` with 1/ HaploDeep input, and 2/ the Excel file to compute the tool's performances (`scoresHaploDeep.xlsx`).
 This is an ensemble of 5 open-weight neural networks.
 The weights are available on this GitHub (in the releases) under the standard ONNX format.
-There is also MRE code for users that might not be familiar with Computer Science.
+There is standard usage code for users that might not be familiar with Computer Science.
 - `Ensemble` with 1/ the input file, and 2/ the Excel file to compute the tool's performances (`scoresEnsemble.xlsx`).
 It uses Majority Voting Ensemble Learning with the tools `HaploSFHI V2`, `HaploSFHI V3`, and `HaploDeep`.